dalps/ocaml-challenge/4/and-then/README.md

 It takes an optional value: if it is `None` then it propagates `None` in the return value, otherwise it applies the argument `next` to the value within `Some` to return a new optional value.

-It is useful for chaining operations that might fail (i.e. return `None`) at any point.
+It is useful for chaining operations that might fail (where failure is intended as returning `None`) at any point.
 For example, the following assertions hold:

 ```ocaml
 assert ((